ericflo/irlmoji/README.md

   users type in the english version
 * Make sure you don't have to tap on the emoji image itself but can tap on the whole row after picture upload (iOS specifically)
-* Offer to tweet out after posting a new IRLMoji